Opinion | Ukraine is a war of the modern-day Web

 Some say the first Internet war was in Kosovo.
 If you had one of the hulking machines that passed for computers in those days, you could plug in, dial up and reach the front lines without any intermediary.
-You could receive an email from an Albanian businessman, or hop into a chatroom with a besieged college kid in Belgrade.
+You could receive an email from an Albanian businessman, or hop into a chat room with a besieged college kid in Belgrade.
 Others contend that the War on Terror was the real original Internet war.
-After all, it was the first where our own newspapers were widely online, too, bloody dispatches at the ready with only a click and a bit of buffering.
+After all, it was the first where our own newspapers were widely online, too — bloody dispatches at the ready with only a click and a bit of buffering.

 Russian President Vladimir Putin’s invasion of Ukraine, though, is a war of the epoch of platforms — the truly digital age, when social media has become essential to social life, and when we don’t use the Web only to take in information but also to spit it out.